helenmurugan/heritage-housing-issues/README.md

 * Streamlit - used to develop the user dashboard.

 ## Main Data Analysis and Machine Learning Libraries
+* os - module in python that provides a way of using operating system dependent functionality.
+* pandas - a library used to generate reports with statistical analysis of data.
+* sci-kit learn - modules for pre-processing data eg. LabelEncoder.
+* matplotlib - a library for creating static and interactive visualizations in Python.
 * seaborn - a python library used for visualizing data from Pandas data frames and arrays.
 Used to plot heatmaps for correlation and predictive power score analysis.
-* pandas_profiling - a library used to generate reports with statistical analysis of data.
-Used to calculate PPS matrix.
 * ydata_profiling - used to generate the pandas profile reports.
-* matplotlib - a library for creating static and interactive visualizations in Python.

 * feature_engine - a library that provides a set of tools for feature engineering in Python.

 ## Credits